Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • AI & Automated Decisions: CCPA offers limited protections, while GDPR (Article 22) gives candidates the right to human review of automated decisions.

-• Penalties & Fines: CCPA penalties go up to $7,500 per intentional violation; GDPR imposes much stricter fines up to €20M or 4% of global annual turnover.
+• Penalties & Fines: CCPA penalties can reach $7,500 per intentional violation; GDPR imposes much stricter fines up to €20M or 4% of global annual turnover.

 The Applicant tracking system configuration implication is direct: A US ATS built for CCPA compliance will have opt-out-style consent banners, unlimited-duration data archiving, and no automated decision-making disclosure.
 That configuration is affirmatively non-compliant with GDPR.
 Do not assume any overlap.
 Build the two compliance stacks separately, with separate configuration documentation for each.